If your business is new to Guernsey we would encourage you contact us, for guidance before completing an Employer Assessment.

 - Please describe the business's involvement (or planned involvement) with charity and community activities in Guernsey.
 (Full & Short Assessment)

-- This policy will be reviewed on 3 October 2017.
-The policy should not be relied upon as an indication of how the Employer Assessment will be carried out after the review date.
-The Administrator reserves the right to review this policy before the published review date if there is good reason to do so.
+- This policy was reviewed in April 2020.
+The Administrator reserves the right to review this policy after the published date if there is good reason to do so.